 Students undertake this Applied Practice Experience individually at their respective sites.
 The applied practice experience enables each student to engage in activities that align with their career goals and help them develop skills relevant to future employment in public health.
 Students engage in coursework to support this experience.

 Expectations & Guidelines for Organizations and Preceptors

 The agency preceptor is the on-site professional responsible for the daily supervision of students during the Applied Practice Experience.
-We ask preceptors to evaluate the student's progress at various times during the Applied Practice Experience through forms provided by the GPH Office of Public Health Practice, as well as periodic meetings with the student to provide direct feedback.
+We ask preceptors to evaluate the student's progress at various times during the Applied Practice Experience through forms provided by the GPH administration as well as periodic meetings with the student to provide direct feedback.

 Please read the Expectations and Guidelines for Preceptors to gain a better understanding of the roles and responsibilities of a preceptor.